GoogleCloudPlatform/evaluating-cost-and-performance-of-bigquery-workloads/README.md

 ### Step 10.
 Explore the data
 In the Looker Studio report that you can crated you can now compare the cost and performance of running your workloads in different setups.

+## Disclaimer
+This repository itself is not an officially supported Google product.
+The code in this repository is for demonstrative purposes only.